 In 2017, Haus der Kunst will devote an exhibition and concert series to the work of the pioneering Berlin avant-garde recording label and collective Free Music Production / FMP.
-Nearly 50 years after its founding, the work of this innovative experimental label and collective demands a new critical analysis with respect to its contributions to music.
-The exhibition and its accompanying program and publication follows on the curatorial context established with the landmark 2012 exhibition and concert series: "ECM: A Cultural Archaeology", which was devoted to the influential work of ECM and Manfred Eicher in 2012.
+Nearly fifty years after its founding, the work of this innovative experimental label and collective demands a new critical analysis with respect to its contributions to music.
+The exhibition and its accompanying program and publication follows the curatorial context established with the landmark 2012 exhibition and concert series: "ECM: A Cultural Archaeology," which was devoted to the influential work of ECM and Manfred Eicher in 2012.

 Working on the boundary between radical experimentation in sound structures and virtuosity in playing, FMP facilitated some of the most accomplished and important cultural achievements out of West Berlin in the postwar period.
 However, what the label, which functioned like a collective, achieved culturally and musically also extended into the political realm, especially as one of the first platforms to challenge the Cold War ideological system through its collaborations with East German musicians.
-With a catalogue of more than 500 published recordings, countless concerts, more than 100 festivals, and an archive of films, photographs, posters and other graphic work, FMP represents a wholly unique example of lasting artistic radicality that challenges previous norms of collective practice.
+With a catalogue of more than 500 published recordings, countless concerts, more than 100 festivals and an archive of films, photographs, posters and other graphic work, FMP represents a wholly unique example of lasting artistic radicality that challenges previous norms of collective practice.

 The exhibition is curated by Markus Müller.